ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 Fluent actions are only wrapping the tools that makes up the framework .NET MVC.
 We can still use MVC tools and concepts to implement our web app.
 In fact, `UseMvcWithFluentActions` can also define routes as you normally do in MVC (using `IAction<Route>`) and attribute routing also works together with fluent actions.

-### Using-definitions
+### `Using` Statements

-If you need to define any kind of input for your action, use a using-definition.
-Each `UsingX` statement will become a parameter to your delegate in the `To` statement (in the same order as you call them).
+If you need to define any kind of input for your action, use a `Using` statement.
+Each `Using` statement will become a parameter to your delegate in the `To` statement (in the same order as you call them).

 ```
 actions